Chrome Enterprise release notes

 easily switch from LTS to other channels if desired.
 For more details, see this article.

-• Cloud Based Certificate Provisioning using SCEP back to top
+- Cloud Based Certificate Provisioning using SCEP

 Chrome OS provides a new way to provision and renew certificates on managed devices in Microsoft Active Directory Certificate Service (ADCS) environments using the Simple Certificate Enrollment Protocol (SCEP).
 The new provisioning flow, for device-based certificates, enables automated certificate deployment and renewals that occur with no end user interaction and before user sign-in.
 For more details, see